seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Enter PISANIO and IMOGEN*

 **IMOGEN**
-Thou told’st me, when we came from horse, the place
+Thou told'st me, when we came from horse, the place
-Was near at hand: ne’er long’d my mother so
+Was near at hand: ne'er long'd my mother so
 To see me first, as I have now.
 Pisanio! man!
 Where is Posthumus?
 What is in thy mind,
 That makes thee stare thus?
 Wherefore breaks that sigh
 From the inward of thee?
 One, but painted thus,
-Would be interpreted a thing perplex’d
+Would be interpreted a thing perplex'd
 Beyond self-explication: put thyself
 Into a havior of less fear, ere wildness
 Vanquish my staider senses.
-What’s the matter?
+What's the matter?
-Why tender’st thou that paper to me, with
+Why tender'st thou that paper to me, with
 A look untender?
-If’t be summer news,
+If't be summer news,
-Smile to’t before; if winterly, thou need’st
+Smile to't before; if winterly, thou need'st
 But keep that countenance still.
-My husband’s hand!
+My husband's hand!
-That drug-damn’d Italy hath out-craftied him,
+That drug-damn'd Italy hath out-craftied him,
-And he’s at some hard point.
+And he's at some hard point.
 Speak, man: thy tongue
 May take off some extremity, which to read
 Would be even mortal to me.

 **PISANIO**
 Please you, read;
 And you shall find me, wretched man, a thing
-The most disdain’d of fortune.
+The most disdain'd of fortune.

 **IMOGEN**
 *\[Reads]*
-‘Thy mistress, Pisanio, hath played the
+'Thy mistress, Pisanio, hath played the
 strumpet in my bed; the testimonies whereof lie
 bleeding in me.
 I speak not out of weak surmises,
 but from proof as strong as my grief and as certain